juhameskanen/abstract/README.md

 ## The Goal

 This is an ongoing research and simulation framework exploring the deep nature of reality.
-It develops a formal theory of everything (ToE) - a theory in which physical universe emerges without pre-assumed laws.
+It develops a formal theory of everything (ToE) in which physical universe emerges without pre-assumed laws.
 The project encompasses both rigorous mathematical exposition and computational simulations that illustrate and validate key theoretical claims.

-## The Movie Analogy: A Physics of Information

-Imagine $n$ bits of information.
-These bits can be arranged in $2^n$ possible states, producing $(2^n)!$ permutations.
-Almost all such permutations are chaotic, incoherent noise.
-However, within this library, there exists a cluster of permutations that tell the story of an evolving universe—from the Big Bang to the emergence of observers.

-If you were to draw a "movie" of reality at random, you are most likely to find yourself in one that is highly compressible.
-In information theory, predictable data compresses best; therefore, universes with stable, elegant, and predictable laws of physics occupy a much larger share of the probability space than wildly chaotic ones.

-No special initial conditions are required.
-We are simply experiencing the most efficient encoding of an observer's existence.
-We are living in a movie in which the "pixels" appear to follow not just a JPEG/MPEG compressed cosine function, but an even more effective **wave function**.

-Compression alone is not sufficient.
-For a configuration to allow persistent, intelligent, conscious entities to survive, it must satisfy three essential constraints: $D-\psi-G$

-- **1. Optimal Compression ($\psi$)**
-The reason the microcosmos appears "wavy" is that we are observing the universe's compression algorithm.
-Just as a zoomed-in digital photo reveals the abstract patterns of its encoding, we see wavefunctions ($\psi$) because they are the most efficient spectral representation of information.

-- **2. Minimal Representation ($D$)**
-To avoid redundant computational overhead, the underlying smooth information is represented by discrete, finite entities: **particles**.
-These act as the "macro-blocks" of reality, providing a way for the universe to instantiate complex structures without the need for infinite resolution.

-- **3. Geometric Filtering ($G$)**
-Spacetime geometry enforces stable "inside/outside" boundaries.
-It is required to prevent observer information from dissolving into the surrounding environment.
-Without this geometric filtering, memory would vanish and the persistent "self" required for consciousness could not exist.

-Our world is the "movie" from which we, as intelligent observers, are most likely to find ourselves playing a role.
-It is the configuration where maximal compression, minimal instantiation, and geometric stability intersect to allow life to observe itself.

-### Gravity

-Gravity emerges as a bias in the space of descriptions toward configurations with higher structural richness and stability.
-Regions we call “massive” correspond to areas of configuration space where vastly more observer-compatible descriptions exist.

-Because grounded, structured configurations admit many more stable continuations than empty or dilute ones, observer paths are statistically drawn toward them.
-This bias appears as an attractive force.

-There exist permutations in which an observer is merged with the surrounding matter, but these lack the **Geometric Filter (G)**—the stable inside/outside boundary required for memory and identity.
-Such paths do not support persistent conscious observers and therefore carry negligible observer-weighted measure.

 ## Contents